 The drive to McCarthy and Kennicott isn't your run-of-the-mill road trip.
 It's 7-8 hours from Anchorage, with the last 61 miles-between Chitina and the Kennicott River-on an historic, gravel road.
 Not all rental vehicles are allowed on the McCarthy road, so check with your rental agency before you travel.
-Or, rent from Alaska Auto Rental or Alaska 4x4 Rentals, companies that allow their vehicles on the McCarthy Road.
+Or, rent from Alaska 4x4 Rentals, they allow their vehicles on the McCarthy Road.

 At the end of the McCarthy Road, a footbridge brings you across the river to McCarthy and Kennicott.
 Once a rowdy pioneer town, McCarthy now makes a great basecamp for adventures into American's largest national park, Wrangell-St.Elias.